CanonicalLtd/maas-docs/en/intro-concepts.md

 subnet configuration.
 There are two types of ranges that can be defined:

 - **Reserved range**
-  There are two modes for a reserved range, depending on whether the subnet is managed or unmanaged:
+  Mode operates differently depending on whether the subnet is managed or
+  unmanaged:
+    - **Managed (subnet)**:
-    - **Managed**: MAAS will never use addresses in this range.
+      MAAS will never assign IP addresses inside this range.
 They can be used for anything (e.g. infrastructure systems, network hardware, external DHCP, or the namespace for an OpenStack cloud you will be building).
+    - **Unmanaged (subnet)**:
-    - **Unmanaged**: MAAS will *only* use addresses in this range.
+      MAAS will only assign IP addresses inside this range.
 - **Reserved dynamic range**
   An IP range that MAAS will use for enlisting, commissioning and, if MAAS-managed DHCP is enabled on the node's VLAN during commissioning,